codefuse-ai/Awesome-Code-LLM/README.md

 - "TRANSAGENT: An LLM-Based Multi-Agent System for Code Translation" [2024-10] [[paper](https://arxiv.org/abs/2409.19894)]

+- "Unraveling the Potential of Large Language Models in Code Translation: How Far Are We?"
+[2024-10] [[paper](https://arxiv.org/abs/2410.09812)]

 ### Code Commenting and Summarization

 - "A Transformer-based Approach for Source Code Summarization" [2020-05] [ACL 2020] [[paper](https://arxiv.org/abs/2005.00653)]